-After breakfast, we’ll dive into our second Kickstart session, where we’ll learn about how really “getting in gear” and how to break the food seduction.
-Followed by a whole-food, plant-based lunch.
+After breakfast, we’ll dive into our second Kickstart session, where we’ll learn about really “getting in gear” with plant-foods and how to break the food seduction.
+Followed by a whole-food, plant-based lunch that we prepare together.

 After lunch, the ancient Roman city of Acqui Terme and its hot thermal waters will be our first visit today.
 During a walking tour of Acqui Terme we’ll get a chance to see the fountain with boiling water, visit the Cathedral of Acqui, and take a look at the remains of the Roman aqueduct.